Ion trap

 Charged flour grains held in a Paul ion trap.
-The grains are glowing under the illumination green light (this does not effect trapping).
+The grains are glowing under the illumination green light (this does not affect trapping).
 Their motion during the exposure time is evident in the streaks that the grains made during the photograph.

-An ion trap consists of electrodes that produce electric fields to ions (charged particles), which may be atoms, molecules, or large particles such as dust.
-Atomic and molecular ion traps have a number of applications in physics and chemistry such as precision mass spectrometry, precise and stable atomic frequency standards, and quantum computing.
+An ion trap consists of electrodes that produce electric fields to trap ions (charged particles), which may be atoms, molecules, or large particles such as dust.
+Ion traps have a number of applications including mass spectrometry, atomic frequency standards, and quantum computing.
 In comparison to neutral atom traps, ion traps have deeper trapping potentials (up to several electronvolts) that are agnostic to the internal structure of the ions.
-The two most popular ion traps are the Paul trap which uses static and oscillating electric fields and the Penning trap, which uses a combination of static electric and also static magnetic fields to trap.
-Paul traps are often used when manipulating quantum states.
-They are used in trapped ion quantum computers and realizing atomic clocks, including the most precise instrument humankind has ever made.
-Penning traps can be used for precise magnetic measurements in spectroscopy.
+The two most popular ion traps are the Paul trap which uses static and oscillating electric fields and the Penning trap, which uses a static electric field and static magnetic field.
+Paul traps are used in trapped ion quantum computers and realizing atomic clocks, including the most precise instrument humankind has ever made.
+Penning traps are powerful tools for mass spectrometry and measuring magnetic dipole moments.

 History

 The physical principles of ion traps were first explored by F. M. Penning, who observed that electrons released by the cathode of an ionization vacuum gauge follow a long cycloidal path to the anode in the presence of a sufficiently strong magnetic field.

-A scheme for confining charged particles in three dimensions without the use of magnetic fields was developed by W. Paul based on his work with quadrupole mass spectrometers.
+Later Wolfgang Paul developed a method to trap ions without magnetic fields that was based on his work with quadrupole mass spectrometers.

 Ion traps were used in television receivers prior to the introduction of aluminized CRT faces around 1958, to protect the phosphor screen from ions.
 The ion trap must be delicately adjusted for maximum brightness.